A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 I explained, but she insisted I pay for the shared room.

-"If you don't like it, you can pack up and move on" she said angrily.
+"If you don't like it, you can pack up and move on"

 she then tried to make me move to the far end behind an abandoned truck claiming I was camped in the middle of a car park.

 "It will be FULL of cars this evening!
 There is no space for you here."

 "I was told by the other lady, that my tent was fine here?"

 "What lady?!
 She didn't have the right to say that.
 I am the owner!"